SaaS Business Plan Template

 If you’d like to quickly and easily complete your business plan, download Growthink’s Ultimate SaaS Business Plan Template and complete your plan and financial model in hours.

-How to Write a Business Plan for a SaaS Company
+How To Write a Business Plan for a SaaS Company

 Executive Summary

-Your executive summary provides an introduction to your business plan, but it is normally the last section you write because it provides a summary of each key section of your plan.
+Your executive summary provides an introduction to your SaaS business plan, but it is normally the last section you write because it provides a summary of each key section of your plan.

 Next, provide an overview of each of the subsequent sections of your plan.
 For example, give a brief overview of the SaaS industry.
 Discuss the type of SaaS you are offering.
 Detail your direct competitors.
 Give an overview of your target customers.
-Provide a snapshot of your marketing plan.
+Provide a snapshot of your marketing strategy.
 Identify the key members of your team.
 And offer an overview of your financial plan.

 Company Analysis